 Set yourself up for success

 Prior to executing any flight maneuver, it helps to have the aircraft set up and stable.
 That is, let’s ensure you are trimmed out and flying straight and level.
 It’s simply adding more to your plate if you are already starting off slightly nose up or down and either decreasing or increasing airspeed.
-Having your speed, heading and altitude all trimmed and where you want it before you start will set you up for success.
-If possible, start your turn on a cardinal.
-It’s easier to make out on the HI.

-Practice the maneuver often.
+Practice the steep turn maneuver often.
 Know the power settings and adjustments that are needed both going into and coming out of your turn.
 With practice comes muscle memory.
 Your hand will begin to know the right feel of how much push and pull on the throttle you require to perform the maneuver.

 Knowing and remembering what the nose attitude looks like while in a 45° turn makes staying in the turn within the limits that you will tested on much easier.
 Know where that spot is on the horizon and its relationship to the cowling for both the left and right turns, then create that picture in your mind and keep it there.